Gevorez/Gevorez/README.md

 ### Bio

-○ 👋 My name is Kamil
+○ 👋 My name is Kamil.
+I'm a VR Unity Developer at VRR Immersive Technologies

 ○ 👀 I’m interested in GameDev and graphic design.